valamidev/DataSynchronizer/README.md

 **Capabilities**

-- Fetch up to 100 Symbol(Kucoin API limitation) Candlestic, Trades, Orderbooks from Binance & Kucoin.
+- Fetch up to 100 Symbol(Kucoin API limitation) Candlestick, Trades, Orderbook from Binance & Kucoin.
 - Semi-automated seeking after new symbols or trending symbols.
 - Auto convert MarketLvl2 datas (trades) into Candlesticks 1m
 - Moderated fault tolerance, only auto-reconnecting Websockets are used.